tracim/tracim/README.md

 To runs all the tests in the 'functionnal_tests/cypress/integration' folder:

+    # runs the needed services using docker and a tracim web app, then runs the cypress tests
     ./run_dev_backend.sh cypress run

 #### Run tests with Cypress GUI ##

 You can watch the tests running directly from a (graphical) web interface:

+    # runs the needed services using docker and a tracim web app, then starts cypress in GUI mode
     ./run_dev_backend.sh cypress open

 ### Running frontend unit tests